Gout is caused by the formation of urate crystals in body tissues. It usually occurs in or around joints and results in a painful type of arthritis.

-- organ meats like kidneys, liver, and sweetbreads
+- organ meats, such as kidneys, liver, and sweetbreads

 - red meat

-- oily fish like sardines, anchovies, and herring
+- oily fish, such as sardines, anchovies, and herring

 - certain vegetables, including asparagus and cauliflower